 We often read that fascia can become sticky and develop into an adhesion, which causes pain.
 However, it hasn’t yet been proven whether such adhesions exist at all or what they look like.
 The term «sticky fascia» is often mistakenly used for immobile fascia.

 If we don’t move our bodies enough, the fascia tissue also becomes immobile over time.
 In such cases, our joints take over part of the load.
 This in turn can lead to pain.
 It’s not yet clear exactly how the pain is triggered.
 However, it’s assumed that immobile or hardened fascia can also trigger pain.

 What fascia does

-Indispensable sensory organ: it informs our brain about tension and stretching in our muscles using various receptors.
-In every movement we make, fascia is responsible for transmitting force and for our ability to stretch.
-It transports the force of individual muscle fibres and enables bundles of muscle fibres to slide smoothly.
+Indispensable sensory organ: it uses various receptors to inform our brain about factors like tense and stretched muscles.
+In every movement we make, fascia is responsible for the transfer of strength and the degree to which we stretch.
+It carries the strength of individual muscle fibres forward and enables bundles of muscle fibres to slide smoothly.

-Defines our body shape: fascia protects and supports our bodies.
+Defines our body shape: the tissue protects and supports our bodies.
 It not only provides structure and a moveable wrapping, it also determines our body shape.

 Supplies our organs: vessels such as arteries, veins, nerves and the lymph system run through the fascia.

 Each person has their own unique connective tissue.
-It can range from «extremely mobile» in people with loose connective tissue right through to firm connective tissue in muscular, compact individuals.
-However, most people are not to be found at either end of the scale, but somewhere in between.
+It can range from «extremely mobile» in people with loose connective tissue right through to firm connective tissue in muscular, compactly built types.
+However, most people are not found at either end of the scale, but somewhere in between.